gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 Open the obtained figures from the output folder in order to evaluate the quality of the processed data.

 ---

+# Fastq alignment and post-processing of the data
+Once the raw fastq files have been filtered in order to remove potential contaminants, we are ready to perform the alignment, given a reference genome.

 # 3. Alignment of fastq files
 In order to perform the alignment we will use the Bismark suite [Bismark on Github][bismark_github]<sup>[1]</sup>.